akenny430/jobApps/README.md

 ## Understanding Commands (with Example)

 First, make sure you are in the `python` directory, as all commands are to be run here.
-All executables that have to do with adding, updating, modifying, or removing some part of the dataset in the heirarchy are of the form
+All executables that have to do with adding, updating, modifying, or removing some part of the dataset in the hierarchy are of the form
 ```
 <descriptive character><action>.py [other arguments]
 ```